2015 Home$tart Program Year

 for the receipt of Home$tart Program subsidy, would not be able to afford to purchase or rehabilitate a home.

-- The Home$tart Plus Program provides homebuyers currently receiving public housing assistance with $2 for every $1 of the homebuyer’s demonstrated funds, up to $10,000.
+- The Home$tart Plus Program provides homebuyers currently receiving public housing assistance with a maximum grant of $10,000.

 - Home$tart and Home$tart Plus grants may be used for downpayments, closing costs, or rehabilitation of an owner-occupied housing unit—including a condominium or cooperative housing unit—to be used as the homebuyer’s primary residence.
 Grants may be used in combination with funds from other sources.